Other breath odors

 Less common causes of bad breath include

-Although people commonly think that gastrointestinal (GI) disorders cause bad breath, they rarely do because the muscular channel that connects the throat with the stomach (esophagus) is normally collapsed.
+Although people commonly think that gastrointestinal disorders cause bad breath, they rarely do because the muscular channel that connects the throat with the stomach (esophagus) is normally collapsed.
 Bad breath is not caused by poor digestion, nor does it indicate how a person’s digestive system or bowels are functioning.
 However, rarely, a pouch in the esophagus (Zenker diverticulum Zenker diverticula (pharyngeal diverticula) Esophageal diverticula are abnormal pouches or pockets in the esophagus.
 Rarely, they cause swallowing difficulties and regurgitation (the spitting up of food without nausea or forceful contractions... read more ), present at birth in some people, can collect food particles.
 The food particles can decompose and create a foul odor.
 Gastroesophageal reflux disease (GERD) and stomach cancer also can cause bad breath.

-Bad breath that is imagined is called psychogenic halitosis.
+Bad breath that is imagined is called psychogenic halitosis (pseudohalitosis).
 People believe that their breath smells bad when it actually does not.
 This problem may occur in people who tend to exaggerate normal body sensations or in people who have a serious mental disorder, such as schizophrenia Schizophrenia Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more .
 Some people with obsessive thoughts have an overwhelming sense of feeling dirty and believe that their breath smells bad.

 Bad breath rarely requires an immediate evaluation by a doctor or dentist.
 The following information can help people decide whether an evaluation is needed and help them know what to expect during the evaluation.

 People who have fever or purulent sputum or nasal discharge or who may have inhaled a foreign object should see a doctor right away.
-People who discover a lesion (an abnormal-appearing area such as a spot, bump, patch, or sore) in their mouth should see a dentist within several days.
+People who discover an abnormal spot in their mouth should see a dentist within several days.

 People with bad breath but no warning signs and who otherwise feel well should see a dentist when they are able.

 Dentists and doctors first ask questions about the person's symptoms and medical history.
-Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the bad breath and the tests that may need to be done (see table Some Causes and Features of Bad Breath Some Causes and Features of Bad Breath).
+They then do a physical examination.
+What they find during the history and physical examination often suggests a cause of the bad breath and the tests that may need to be done (see table Some Causes and Features of Bad Breath Some Causes and Features of Bad Breath ).

 The sniff test is a helpful part of the examination that can help tell whether the bad odor is coming from a nose or sinus disorder versus a mouth or lung disorder.
 The person exhales about 4 inches (about 10 centimeters) away from the doctor’s nose, first through the mouth with the nose pinched shut and then through the nose with the mouth closed.
 If the odor is worse through the mouth, the cause most likely originates in the mouth.
 If the odor is worse through the nose, the cause most likely originates in the nose or sinuses.
 If the odor is similar from both the nose and the mouth, the cause most likely originates from another part of the body or the lungs.
 If the examiner is unable to tell where the cause originates, the back of the tongue is scraped with a plastic spoon.
 After 5 seconds, the spoon is sniffed.
 A bad odor on the spoon shows that the likely problem is bacteria on the tongue.

 The need for testing depends on what the doctor finds during the history and physical examination, particularly whether warning signs Warning signs Bad breath is a frequent or persistent unpleasant odor to the breath.
 Certain diseases produce substances that are detectable on the breath, but these odors are typically mild and not considered... read more are present.
 Some specialists who focus on bad breath have unusual testing equipment, such as portable sulfur monitors, gas chromatography, and chemical tests for tongue scrapings.
 Such testing is rarely needed except for medical research.

 The doctor may suggest that people whose symptoms seem to be related to ingested or inhaled substances avoid the suspected substances for a period of time to see whether the symptoms go away (trial of avoidance).